Integrations

 To create a new API key:

-1. Click "Create new key" or "Create API key" button
+1. Click "Create new key" or "Create API key"

-2. Enter a descriptive name for the key (e.g., "Production API Key", "CI/CD Pipeline")
+2. Enter a descriptive name for the key (e.g., "Production API key", "CI/CD pipeline")

 3. Click Create

-4. Copy the generated key immediately
+4. Copy the generated key right away

 5. Click "I copied the key" to close the dialog